Ilkeston-Electronics/OpenSwitcher/README.md

 * Upon Amiga RESET, pink LED, reboot successful, go back to start.
 * If Amiga RESET is HELD for approx 3 seconds, White LED will blink 3 times.
 If in a swapped condition, will become unswapped.
 If unswapped, will be swapped.
 Stored to Eeprom.
 * That is all

+# ADDENDUM
+* There is a silk screen printing error on rev 2.1.2 boards.
+KB_RST and 5V are the wrong way around.
+No damage can be caused by connecting them "incorrectly" but the Amiga will stay in RESET if they are connected the wrong way.
 # DISCLAIMER
 * This project should be considered BETA.
 You only have yourself to blame.
 You decide to make and fit this.
 I will not take responsibility for any damage, however caused.
 Though I will try to help.